JoshDoody/joshdoody.github.io/_posts/2016-04-01-salary-negotiation-email-sample.md

 title: Salary negotiation email sample - counter offer letter template (2020)
 headline: How to negotiate your starting salary with a compelling counter offer email
 tagline: Salary negotiation email templates to deliver your counter offer when negotiating starting salary
 excerpt: A professional salary negotiator shows you how to counter offer with a salary negotiation email template once you have a job offer.
-Here's what to say and how to say it when you negotiate your job offer over email.
+(Updated for 2020)
 context: negotiate
 author: josh
 og-image: salary-negotiation-email-make-your-case.png